 It is believed that the constant $\gamma$ in Conjecture \ref{conj:triangle_detection} could be as large as $1/3$.
 The reason for this is that the best known algorithm for triangle detection \cite{AYZ} runs in time $O\big(\min \big( n^{\omega}, m^{2\omega/(\omega+1)} \big)\big)$, where $\omega$ is the matrix multiplication constant.
 If $\omega = 2$ (which would be optimal), then the running time of this algorithm is $O\big(\min \big( n^2, m^{4/3} \big)\big)$.

 Having established both positive and negative results, Bera, Pashanasangi and Seshadhri \cite{BPS} asked whether one can characterize all graphs $H$ for which the $H$-counting problem can be solved in linear time in bounded-degeneracy graphs.
-Before proceeding to our resolution of this question, let us introduce some notation.
-Let $G,H$ be graphs.
-Following \cite{Lovasz}, we denote by $\hom(H,G)$ the number of homomorphisms from $H$ to $G$, by $\inj(H,G)$ the number of injective homomorphisms (i.e., embeddings) from $H$ to $G$, and by $\ind(H,G)$ the number of isomorphisms from $H$ to (induced subgraphs of) $G$.
-See Section \ref{sec:prelim} for the definition of graph homomorphism.
-The number of automorphisms of $H$ is denoted $\aut(H)$.
-It is well-known (and easy to see) that the number of unlabeled copies (resp. unlabeled induced copies) of $H$ in $G$ is $\inj(H,G)/\aut(H)$ (resp. $\ind(H,G)/\aut(H)$).
+Before proceeding to our resolution of this question, let us recall some definitions and introduce some notation. \begin{definition} Let $G,H$ be graphs.
+A map $\varphi: V(H) \rightarrow V(G)$ is \begin{enumerate} \item a {\em homomorphism} if $\{\varphi(u),\varphi(v)\} \in E(G)$ for every $\{u,v\} \in E(H)$;